 It is possible to configure a default skill which will be used in case no skill mapping rules matched the consumer’s profile during the authentication process.

-Offline routing to a fallback skill
+Routing to a fallback skill

 To help avoid this situation, it is possible to configure a fallback skill.
 This enables incoming conversations to be deferred to a second ‘fallback’ skill when there are no online agents with the conversation’s assigned skill.